Want to view the products? Click HERE

 The Voltric 8DG Slim employs a slim shaft which allows for reduced air resistance in the racket swing.
 This results in more powerful shots without the added difficulty of controlling the racket’s mobility.

+Best value.
 The Voltric GlanZ is a racket that is designed for recreational players who like a balance between quick racket speed and hard smashes.
 It is quite light at 83g and has a fairly large sweet spot which makes it more forgiving to inaccurately hit shots.

 The Voltric FB is on the lower end of the head-heavy balance range and is a very light racket at 73g.
 It can be used for very quick movements for fast drives and steep smashes.
 A player will need to have good wrist control and reflexes in order to handle this racket well.